Establishing a digital health company in 2014 was hard.

-We consider it a great privilege and opportunity to welcome Dr. Jamie Tenedorio, inui Health’s CEO, and are excited we were able to ink a deal to acquire the very same assets that were on track to compete with us.
+We consider it a great privilege and opportunity to welcome Dr. Jaime Tenedorio, inui Health’s CEO, and are excited we were able to ink a deal to acquire the very same assets that were on track to compete with us.

 inui Health has been working towards the same vision, back when routine home urine testing sounded crazy.
 Integrating the IP and know-how of the only other company to receive a Class II FDA clearance in our field will cement our leading position in the market, and will help us accelerate our ability to serve US patients.